bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 This document specifies an twisted Edwards curve defined over a quadratic extension of a prime field that offers the fastest known Diffie-Hellman key agreements with 128 bit security.
-It is two times faster then Curve25519, and when not using endomorphisms 1.2 percent faster.
+It is two times faster than Curve25519, and when not using endomorphisms 1.2 percent faster.
 This curve is the only known curve with a four dimensional scalar decomposition over a quadratic extension of GF(2^127-1).